Veritone to Acquire Broadbean, - GuruFocus.com

 The acquisition of Broadbean will add more than 5 billion data points of global job advertising performance to Veritone’s AI algorithms and analytics, enabling Veritone to further enhance recruitment insights for customers and scale AI-driven enhancements across the business.

-"We believe the added financial scale and leverage, and product expansion into over 100 ATS partners, will enable us to accelerate further adoption and utilization of our AI via PandoLogic's programmatic technology," added Steelberg.
-"Both companies have been leaders in the HR and talent acquisition markets, including Broadbean's global footprint with over 3,000 customers.
-We are excited about the prospects, and welcome Broadbean's talented team to Veritone."
+“We believe the added financial scale and leverage, and product expansion into over 100 ATS partners, will enable us to accelerate further adoption and utilization of our AI via PandoLogic’s programmatic technology,” added Steelberg.
+“Both companies have been leaders in the HR and talent acquisition markets, including Broadbean’s global footprint with over 3,000 customers.
+The integration of Broadbean and PandoLogic technology is already in place within several ATS partners, with employers leveraging both distribution and programmatic capabilities to scale and optimize their job placements across an extensive publisher network as part of their ATS workflow.
+Together, we will create efficiencies deeper into the recruitment funnel as well as across the broader HR landscape.
+We are excited about the prospects, and welcome Broadbean’s talented team to Veritone.”

 “With our shared vision for technological HR-enabled solutions and strong cultural alignment, we are looking forward to becoming a part of the Veritone family,” said Alex Fourlis, President, Broadbean, who will step into a new senior leadership role with the combined company after the transaction closes.
 “We believe that Veritone’s AI capabilities and our combined portfolio will help unlock value in Broadbean’s performance data, client and partner ecosystem.”